mkhizeryounas/shellgpt/README.md

 # ShellGPT

-A simple ChatGPT gateway module for Node.js with streaming support.
-ShellGPT provides an easy-to-use CLI interface for interacting with OpenAI's ChatGPT API, featuring automatic API key management and conversation history.
+A simple ChatGPT gateway module for Node.js with streaming support and dynamic system prompts.
+ShellGPT provides an easy-to-use CLI interface for interacting with OpenAI's ChatGPT API, featuring automatic API key management, conversation history, and context-aware system prompts.

 ## Features